hashicorp/terraform-config-inspect/README.md

 it also contains a CLI tool called `terraform-config-inspect`, installed automatically by the `go get` command above, that allows viewing module information in either a Markdown-like format or in JSON format.
-You need to explicitly add `$GOPATH/bin` to your `PATH` to run this CLI without qualifying the full path.
+You need to explicitly add `$GOBIN` to your `PATH` to run this CLI without qualifying the full path.

 ```sh
 $ terraform-config-inspect path/to/module